Jared-Caraan/dbt_reviewer/Milestone 2/Jinja, Macros, and Packages/4 - Advanced Jinja and Macros/2 - union_tables_by_prefix.md

 The purpose of this macro is to unionize tables that has names which complies with the given prefix.

+Create a new macro under the `macros` folder and name it union_tables_by_prefix.sql.

 **union_tables_by_prefix macro code:**

 ```sql